pitpit/cakepan/README.md

     gulp start --no

 Proxy mode allows to serve pages from another webserver (like PHP) while continuing to edit JS and CCS into Cakepan source dir.
-If you want to enable proxy mode, set proxy.url and proxy.watch_dir in your app.config.json and run:
+If you want to enable proxy mode set proxy.url, build\_dir and proxy.watch\_dir in your proxy.config.json and run:

-    gulp --proxy
+    gulp --mode=proxy

+> You can combine this with --prod option

 If you want to clean build directory: